Kmino-io/kmino-website/src/content/blog/design-vs-tech-debt.md

 ## Examples (small set, big impact)

-- Confusing pricing toggle: fix copy and defaults to lift plan selection.
+- Confusing pricing toggle
+  - One‑line objective: Increase plan selection on pricing page.
+  - Acceptance criteria: Given a visitor on pricing, when they toggle monthly/annual, then the selected plan remains clear and copy shows savings; plan selection rate improves by ≥5% in two weeks.

-- Flaky webhook retries: stabilize retries and alerts to cut incidents.
+- Flaky webhook retries
+  - One‑line objective: Cut incidents from failed webhooks.
+  - Acceptance criteria: Given a temporary provider error, when a webhook fails, then it auto‑retries with backoff and alerts the team; incident pages drop by ≥50% month‑over‑month.

-- Inconsistent empty states: align messages to reduce support pings.
+- Inconsistent empty states
+  - One‑line objective: Reduce support pings from confusing empty screens.
+  - Acceptance criteria: Given a first‑time user with no data, when they open the dashboard, then they see a clear next step (CTA) and help link; “can’t find data” tickets drop by ≥20% in the first week.

 Pick the top three, spend 2–3 weeks, and report results.

 ## Keep it small, always